AfriwanAhda/watch_ble_connection/README.md

 Use the static method `WatchConnection.listenForDataLayer;` to register a data listener function.

-* Android specific: if the data is a string then the library will assume it is JSON and try to convert it. if that operation fails the data will be sent to the listener unchanged.
+* (android specific) if the data is a string then the library will assume it is JSON and try to convert it. if that operation fails the data will be sent to the listener unchanged.

 #### Example listen for data